-- Ideally, four Job Fairs will be held: two elementary, one middle and one high.
+- 1. Ideally, four Job Fairs will be held: two elementary, one middle and one high.
 All job fairs will be completed at least three weeks prior to the close of the initial voluntary transfer session.
 Each school will participate in one Job Fair.
 All schools will participate in the Job Fairs with adequate staff to conduct interviews.
 CCPS Office of Human Resources will advertise the schedule of the interviews at least two weeks prior to the first job fair.
 Appointments may not be requested prior to the announced date before the Fair.
 Interviews will occur at the Job Fair at 20 to 30-minute intervals.
 Interviews will not be limited to projected vacancies. - 2.
 Unit members who are unable to secure an interview or attend the Job Fairs can apply through CCPS Office of Human Resources for schools to which they would like to transfer.
 Principals are encouraged to interview at times other than the Job Fairs but are not required to do so.
 Interviews must be completed by May 1st.
 Employees on the voluntary transfer list may be interviewed and considered by the principal for subsequent openings that occur after May 1st but not later than July 15th. - 3.
 The Office of Human Resources will publish an annual webpage describing transfer procedures, including timelines and contact information.
-The webpage will be completed before the end of February each year. - G. The process for application and interviews for new schools will be advertised and conducted prior to March of the calendar year in which the school opens. - H. Unit II members may request consideration for lateral reassignment in writing to Human Resources by March 1. - I. An employee who is interviewing for a voluntary transfer, in accordance with this article, during the employee's workday will be granted up to two (2) hours of administrative leave to participate.
+The webpage will be completed before the end of February each year. - G. The process for application and interviews for new schools will be advertised and conducted prior to March of the calendar year in which the school opens. - H. Unit II members may request consideration for lateral reassignment by completing an administrative declaration of intent form and submitting their response to the Office of School Administration and Leadership by the first Friday in February. in writing to Human Resources by March 1. - I. An employee who is interviewing for a voluntary transfer, in accordance with this article, during the employee's workday will be granted up to two (2) hours of administrative leave to participate.
 Employees are entitled to three (3) instances of administrative leave.
 Documentation of attendance at the interview may be required.